Mel0Dramat1c/You-All-Start-In-A-Tavern/README.md

     - Details about this particular feature, including the value to the site, and benefit for the user.
 Be as detailed as possible!

 ![screenshot](documentation/features/feature03.png)

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-Repeat as necessary for as many features as your site contains.

-Hint: the more, the merrier!

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ### Future Features